The #1 Resource for MLM Legal Assistance

 I. Multilevel Marketing/Pyramids

-Whether a program is a legitimate multilevel marketing plan or an illegal pyramid depends principally on: (1) the method by which the products or services are sold; and (2) the manner in which participants are compensated.
-Essentially, if a marketing plan compensates participants for sales by their ""enrollees," "recruits," and/or their downline enrollees and recruits, that plan is multilevel.
-If a program compensates participants, directly or indirectly, merely for the introduction or enrollment of other participants into the program, it is a pyramid.
+Whether a program isa legitimate multilevel marketing plan or an illegal pyramid depends principally on: (1) the method by which the products or services are sold; and(2) the manner in which participants are compensated.
+Essentially, if a marketing plan compensates participants for sales by their enrollees/recruits, and/or their downline enrollees and recruits, that plan is multilevel.
+If a program compensates participants, directly or indirectly, merely for the recruitment or enrollment of other participants (i.e., distributors) into the program, itis a pyramid.

 A. Legislative Intent and Judicial Interpretation

-As a practical matter, it is impossible for legislators to anticipate the infinite creativity of individuals who devise, implement, and promote legal and illegal marketing programs.
+Asa practical matter, it is impossible for legislators to anticipate the infinite creativity of individuals who devise, implement, and promote legal and illegal marketing programs.
 Accordingly, anti-pyramid and multilevel statutes, like most consumer protection legislation, are drafted and interpreted very broadly so that they might encompass all of the possible permutations of an illegitimate scheme, and thus have a jurisdictional basis for regulating and eliminating them.

 B. Is Your Program Multilevel?

-1. State Statutory Approaches
+State Statutory Approaches

-As regards pyramids and multilevel marketing plans, state statutes have taken two distinct approaches.
-A sophisticated minority(1) of state laws specifically define and regulate multilevel marketing plans.
-Georgia’s statute provides a typical definition of a multilevel marketing company:
+While virtually every state has an anti-pyramid statute, a minority of states specifically define and regulate multilevel marketing plans.
+Georgia is an example of such a state.
+Georgia’s statute regulating multilevel marketing programs provides a typical definition of a multilevel marketing company:

-other participants and wherein commissions, cross-commissions, bonuses, refunds, discounts, dividends, or other considerations in the program are or may be paid as a result of the sale of such goods or services or the recruitment, actions, or performances of additional participants.(2)
+“Multilevel distribution company” means any person, firm, corporation, or other business entity which sells, distributes, or supplies for a valuable consideration goods or services through independent agents, contractors, or distributors at different levels wherein such participants may recruit other participants and wherein commissions, cross-commissions, bonuses, refunds, discounts, dividends, or other considerations in the program are or may be paid as a result of the sale of such goods or services or the recruitment, actions, or performances of additional participants.

-The definitions of a multilevel company or multilevel marketing plan in the other states that specifically define multilevel marketing are identical or very similar to Georgia’s.
+The definitions of a multilevel company or multilevel marketing plan in the other states that specifically define multilevel marketing are identical or similar to Georgia’s.

 C. Is Your Program a Pyramid?